A guide to business finance during coronavirus

 To help alleviate some of the financial burden placed on business owners, the government has announced a series of measures, including loans, grants and tax relief.

-What business loans are available to help business owners through the coronavirus pandemic?
+What business loans are available to help business owners through the coronavirus lockdown and pandemic?

-The government has introduced a number of loan schemes to help with cash flow and business finance.
+The government has introduced a number of business loans during lockdown, to help with cash flow and business finance.

 What is the small business Bounce Back loan scheme?